oberlage/datascience-wiki/README.md

 - Microsoft Azure

 ## Other
-- How to publish a site on Github Pages
 - Data Privacy laws (GDPR)
 - Emergent properties of data and what data science can actually bring you